KissmanCZ/FlightSimPCB-MCDU-for-FF-A320/README.md

 # FlightSimPCB MCDU config file for FF A320 Connector
-This repository content configuration file for Flight Factor A320 Connector plugin.
+This repository contains configuration file for Flight Factor A320 Connector plugin.
 This configuration file allows you to map all MDCU buttons to your FlightSim PCB MCDU easily!

 # What you need:
 * Flight Factor A320 - [X-Plane store](http://store.x-plane.org/A320-Ultimate_p_688.html)